fengjnw/10_health_33915059/README.md

 **Email not sending**: In development, check Ethereal credentials.
 For production, configure your email service.

 **Port already in use**: Change `HEALTH_BASE_PATH` and the listening port in `index.js`.

-## Contributing

-For issues, feature requests, or contributions, please open an issue or submit a pull request.

 ## License